tjmahr/dissertation/docs/22-aim2-methods.md

 either image during that window, the trial was not classified for either image and it was excluded.

-Table \@ref(tab:mp-initial-looks-counts) shows the number and percentage for the trial classification.
-The table shows that about 5% of trials were excluded because the child looked to neither image during the first 250 ms of the noun onset.
-The table also shows how the percentage of unfamiliar-initial trials increased with each year of the study.
+Table \@ref(tab:mp-initial-looks-counts) shows the counts and percentages of trial classification.
+About 5% of trials were excluded because the child looked to neither image during the first 250 ms of the noun onset.
+The table shows how the percentage of unfamiliar-initial trials increased with each year of the study.
 Accounting for this trend was the rationale for classifying trials based on the initial fixation location.

 Table: (\#tab:mp-initial-looks-counts)Number of trials classified based on initial fixation location.